vishaltak/gitlab-development-kit/doc/runit.md

   gets closed abruptly, Foreman is not able to cleanly shut down the processes it was supervising, leaving them running in the background.
-This is a problem because the next time you start Foreman, most of its services will fail to start because they need resources (network ports) still being used by the old processes that never got cleaned up.
+This is a problem because the next time you start Foreman, most of its services fail to start because they need resources (network ports) still being used by the old processes that never got cleaned up.
-- There is no good way to start / stop / restart individual processes in the Procfile.
+- There is no good way to start / stop / restart individual processes in the `Procfile`.
 This is not so noticeable when you work with Ruby or JavaScript because of live code reload features, but for Go programs (for example, `gitaly`) this does not work well.
 There you really need to stop an old binary and start a new binary.